info-telecom-strasbourg/strategy-RTS/README.md

 - Avoidance of the opposing robot
 - Make some tests
 - Adapt the code in C++

+## Informations
+For angles, we chose to have them in [0, 2*Pi].
+And 1 pixel in the simulation correspond to 2mm in reality.

 ## Rules of the competition
 You can find the rules of the competition [by clicking here](https://www.coupederobotique.fr/wp-content/uploads/Eurobot2020_Rules_Cup_OFFICIAL_FR.pdf).